ossuarium/chef-core/README.md

 Sets up the deployer user and deployers group.

+_This recipe should generally be placed neat the end of the run list._

 Users are added to the deployers groups using the [users cookbook] with the group name `deployers`.